-Exhaust fans, clothes dryers, fireplaces and other appliances that force air from the house to the outdoors can create a negative pressure inside the house, resulting in improper furnace operation or unsafe conditions such as flame roll out.
+Exhaust fans, clothes dryers, fireplaces and other appliances that force air from the house to the outdoors can create a negative pressure inside the house, resulting in improper furnace operation or unsafe conditions.
 It is imperative that sufficient air exchange with the outdoors is provided to prevent depressurization.
 Additional information about how to test for negative pressure problems can be found in the NFGC.

-Air openings on top of the furnace and openings in closet doors or walls must never be restricted.
-If the furnace is operated without adequate air for combustion, the flame rollout switch will open, turning off the gas supply to the burners.
+Air openings on top and front of the furnace and openings in closet doors or walls must never be restricted.
+If the furnace is operated without adequate air for combustion, it may cause the flame blocked vent to activate and turn off the gas supply to the burners.